MythicReliquary/LibreSlicer/README.md

 ## Why LibreSlicer?

-LibreSlicer is Mythic Reliquary’s community build of the PrusaSlicer lineage with a resin-first focus and an AGPLv3 guarantee.
+LibreSlicer is Mythic Reliquary’s community build of the LibreSlicer lineage with a resin-first focus and an AGPLv3 guarantee.
 You get the proven core engine with an explicit promise of:

 - **Predictable output** — validated SLA profiles, deterministic slicing defaults, and reproducible build scripts.
 - **Control & privacy** — no telemetry, offline workflow by default, scriptable CLI for production pipelines.